Introducing the Social Diary: Why I made Poplar

 Although you can make this experience entirely your own, the real magic happens when someone reads your entry and thinks: Me too.

-That's the thing about vulnerability: it's contagious in the best possible way.
+That’s the thing about vulnerability: it’s contagious in the best possible way.
 When one person is honest, it gives others permission to be honest too.
-Anonymity removes the social performance that makes real honesty so difficult in the first place.

-• Follow people whose words resonate with you
+Follow people whose words resonate with you.

 You can build a little digital family out of people you’ve never met and might never meet.
 Sometimes it’s more than enough.